Greenlawn Cemetery (Indianapolis, Indiana): 21st century

-In June 2024, the city announced its plans to excavate the Henry Street bridge site prior to construction, an action that had been advocated by local historians and activists.
 In October 2024, the archeological efforts led to the discovery of granite brickwork and railroad tracks that were at one time a section of Indianapolis's electric freight terminal before it was paved over in the 1920s.
-The city contracted engineering company Stantec for aid in excavation efforts and, though slow dig work, they determined the number of grave shafts under the site.
+The city contracted with Canadian engineering company Stantec for aid in excavation efforts and, though slow dig work, they determined the number of grave shafts under the site.
 They also updated the website for the Henry Street bridge project periodically with new data in order to provide transparency to the public.

 The human remains found were sent to Jeremy Wilson, a bioarcheologist and professor at Indiana University Indianapolis's School of Liberal Arts, for analysis.
 Wilson and his team were tasked with cleaning, cataloging, and developing biological profiles based on the features of the remains.
-As of July 2025, they had documented and analyzed around 250 burial from the section of the cemetery owned by the city of Indianapolis for the development of the Henry Street bridge.
+By July 2025, they had documented and analyzed around 250 burials from the section of the cemetery owned by the city of Indianapolis for the development of the Henry Street bridge.

-On July 8, 2025, the city held a public information meeting about the Greenlawn Cemetery at the Edison School of the Arts.
-At this meeting it was reveled to the public that, thus far in the city's archeological endeavors, they have discovered 1,136 grave shafts and 511 intact burials.
-There was found to be 300 burials with only pieces of the skeletal remains, indicating an previous incomplete attempt at relocation, and only 17 graves found completely empty.
-The city owns only 1.5 acres of the defunct cemetery, spanning a portion of the Old Burying Ground and Union Cemetery sections of Greenlawn.
-As of the time of this 2025 meeting, archeological work was still making its way through the Old Burying Grounds, which had previously undergone excavation and reinterment attempts in 1924.
-There is no documentation for such attempts at the Union Cemetery.
+On July 8, 2025, the city held a public information meeting about the cemetery at the Edison School of the Arts.
+At this meeting, the city announced that, thus far in the city's archeological endeavors, they had discovered 1,136 grave shafts and 511 intact burials.
+There were found to be 300 burials with only pieces of the skeletal remains, indicating a previous incomplete attempt at relocation, and only 17 graves were found completely empty.
+The city owns only 1.5 acre of the defunct cemetery, spanning a portion of the Old Burying Ground and Union Cemetery sections of Greenlawn.
+At the time of th meeting, archeological work was still making its way through the Old Burying Grounds, which had previously undergone excavation and reinternment attempts in 1924.
+There is no documentation from the earlier attempts at the Union Cemetery.
+The excavation of the part of Greenlawn owned by the city was concluded in November 2026, with 1,709 grave shafts having been revealed.
+Over half of the grave shafts contained complete burials.

 The development of the old Greenlawn site led to the creation of a paid internship called "Indiology" for high school students interested in archology as well as a traveling exhibit that included artwork by local Indianapolis artist Shaunt'e Lewis.